LeyandraB/2024-mini/Report.md

     print(data)
 ```

-##
-Since we need 10 flashes the variavle N was changed from 3 to 10

 # Upload to the cloud
 We decided to use Firebase to upload our data to the cloud.
 First we created a Firebase project.
 We then made a realtime database that would recieve the data in the form of a JSON file from the Raspberry Pi Pico.